gharials/dev-path/docs/building-softwares/react-js.md

 ## How React generates web pages with components

-We only define the component functions, but how does React generate HTML from them?
+In a React project, we only define the component functions, but how does React generate HTML from them?
 It is documented in [official React docs](https://react.dev/learn/render-and-commit).
-Here follows a brief summary of the process.
+Here follows a brief overview of how a web page is created by React from component:

-1. Some event initiates a render.
+1. When a user requests for a web page, React finds out the respective component.
 This phase is called _trigger._
-2. After a trigger, React generates the HTML portion string by calling each component function.
+2. After a trigger, React generates the HTML string by calling the component function.
 This phase is called _rendering._
-3. Then it adds or updates the generated HTML portion into the HTML DOM.
-This phase is called _commit._
+3. Then it adds the generated HTML portion into the HTML DOM using [`appendChild`](https://www.w3schools.com/jsref/met_document_createelement.asp) so that it becomes visible in the HTML page.
+This phase is called _commit._ .

-    1. For the first render adds with [`appendChild`](https://www.w3schools.com/jsref/met_document_createelement.asp).
-    2. For re-renders due to some event it updates the element.
+While rendering a component, if React finds out that it contains child components, it triggers their rendering too.
+Those components also go through the _trigger_, _render_, and _commit_ phases.

 ## Working with React components